Alexoat76/holbertonschool-higher_level_programming/README.md

 - The prototypes of all your functions should be included in your header file called `lists.h`.
 - All header files should be include guarded.

+### Shell Scripts: :pushpin:

+- Allowed editors: `vi`, `vim`, `emacs`.
+- All files will be interpreted/compiled on `Ubuntu 20.04 LTS`.
+- All scripts should be exactly two lines long (`wc -l` file should print 2)
+- All files should end with a new line.
+- The first line of all your files should be exactly `#!/bin/bash`.
+- All files must be executable.

+---

 ## Projects